Undergraduate Research Opportunities

 Can I receive credit for my time?

 Yes.
 Psychology and NPB majors are eligible to receive credit for their work.
 This will require you to fill out the PSC 199 form for psychology credit.
-This should be filled out with your designated mentor, and will need to be signed by the Department Chairperson.
+This should be filled out with your designated mentor.
 One unit of credit equals 30 hours per quarter, which amounts to 3 hours/week for fall, winter, or spring quarter or 5 hours/week for summer sessions.
 Keep in mind that the minimum time commitment for the lab is 6 hours/week.

 Do I need to have worked in a lab previously?